petaflot/buildozer_helloworld/README.md

 # buildozer_helloworld
 Kivy "Hello world" app for Android, IOs (TODO), and possibly others.

-Is supposed to provide an example of a minimum app that will package for most known OSes, including GitHub actions.
+Is supposed to provide an example of a minimal yet comprehensive app that will package for most known OSes, including GitHub actions.

 This is WIP : just started, no guarantee to work.

 **Instructions**

-1. fork repo
+1. execute `0_setup-environment.sh`
-2. make sure dependencies are installed (see *Preparation* below)
-3. execute `build_all.sh`
+2. execute `1_build-all.sh`

+To test app locally, execute `buildozer_helloworld`

 To customize the skeleton to your needs, the following strings can be replaced in the entire repos:

 * `buildozer_helloworld` is the canonical name of your app
+* `HelloWorld` is the name of the app's python class
 * `Hello World!` is the full, friendly, human-redable ame of your app
 * `org.test` is the package domain

+There are also some files (ie. icons) you might want replaced ; use of `find` utility is recommended.

 ## TODO